johnbrandborg/cursor.vim/README.md

 ## Quick Start

 1. Install the plugin using your preferred method
-2. Install and authenticate with [Cursor CLI](https://cursor.com/cli)
+2. Install and authenticate with [Cursor Agent CLI](https://cursor.com/cli) - the command is `cursor-agent`
 3. Open Vim or Neovim and run `:CursorSetup` to verify installation
 4. Start using cursor.vim!